sseggeb/Unsupervised_Learning/discussion.md

 # Model Discussion and Conclusions for Wine Dataset Analysis

-This section details the results of the model building and training phase, focusing on a direct comparison between two distance-based algorithms: K-Means Clustering (unsupervised) and K-Nearest Neighbors (KNN, supervised).
+This section details the results of the model building and training phase, focusing on a direct comparison between two distance-based algorithms: K-Means Clustering (unsupervised), K-Nearest Neighbors (KNN, supervised), and Principal Component Analysis (PCA).

-## Unsupervised Learning Model: K-Means Clustering
+## Unsupervised Learning and Preprocessing

 Objective: To determine if the inherent feature space, without using the true class labels, naturally groups the data points into the three distinct wine cultivars.